regulatorystudies/Reg-Stats/data/es_rules/by_agency/README.md

    - Economically Significant = Yes
    - Published Date Range = From 02/01/YYYY To 01/31/YYYY (start and end of a presidential year)
 3. Click on Search.
-4. On the Search Results page, the “Number Of Records Found” indicates the total number of significant rules published during the selected presidential year; enter the number into for the corresponding year in the csv file.
+4. On the Search Results page, the “Number Of Records Found” indicates the total number of significant rules published during the selected presidential year; enter the number into for the corresponding year in the `[agency]_econ_significant_rules_by_presidential_year.csv` file.
-5. Save the csv file.